Huntington Dog Beach

 Grassy area with picnic tables

-Drinking fountains for dogs & humans.
+Drinking fountains for dogs & humans

 Souvenirs, water bottles, & apparel in exchange for donations

-at the official Fundraising Tent
+at our Fundraising Tent

-10am -3pm* weather permitting.
+10am -3pm* (weather permitting)

 *Review complete Dog Beach Rules on our FAQ page.*